Can bamboo cutlery be recycled?

 In many Western countries we have compost bins.
 And for those that do, simply break up your cutlery or chop it into a few pieces to help it biodegrade and place it in your compost bin with excess food and organics.

-If you do not have a compost bin, your bamboo cutlery and straws are essentially sticks!
+If you do not have a compost bin, your reusable cutlery and straws are essentially sticks!
 Just break them into a few pieces and toss them into the soil in your garden.
 Insects and plants will have no trouble breaking them down.

 Any other composting tips – Feel free to post them in the comments below!